daeh/zotero-markdb-connect/README.md

 Opens an existing markdown note in [Obsidian](https://obsidian.md), [logseq](https://logseq.com), or the system's default markdown note editor (e.g. [Zettlr](https://www.zettlr.com), [Typora](https://typora.io)) from the contextual menu of a Zotero item.

+> [!NOTE]
+> Beginning with `v0.1.0`, _MarkDB-Connect_ will support Zotero 7 exclusively.
+The last release for Zotero 6 is [`v0.0.27`](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.27).

 ## Instalation

-- Download the plugin (the .xpi file) from the latest release: https://github.com/daeh/zotero-markdb-connect/releases
+- Download the plugin (the `.xpi` file) from the latest release: https://github.com/daeh/zotero-markdb-connect/releases (for Zotero 6 use [v0.0.27](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.27))
 - To download the .xpi file, right click it and select 'Save link as'
 - Open Zotero (version 6.x)
 - Go to `Tools -> Add-ons`
 - `Install Add-on From File`
-- Choose the file `MarkDBConnect-0.0.26.xpi`
+- Choose the file `MarkDBConnect-0.0.27.xpi`
 - Restart Zotero

 ## Setup